tapkey/tapkey-api-samples-dotnet/TapkeyApiSampleConsole Visual Basic .NET Framework 4.6/README.md

 ## Example output
 ```
+Displaying Bound Locks for Owner Account Tapkey (6426d8f8-••••-••••-••••-••••••••••••):

 Lock ID: 43301e56-••••-••••-••••-••••••••••••
 Title: Sebastian's Lock
 Description: This is my first Tapkey lock.
-Lock is active: True
 Lock model name: Td20
 Binding date: 02-Jun-17 8:18:56

 ```

 ## Structure
-All relevant code for retrieving information about locking devices is located in `Program.cs`.
-Those classes inside the `OAuth2` directory are being used for OAuth2.0 authorization only.
-Even more specific, `QueryBoundLocks()` contains the steps required for retrieving and displaying data.
+All relevant code for retrieving information about locking devices is located in `Program.vb`.
+The classes inside the `OAuthHelpers` project are being used for OAuth2.0 authorization only.
+More specific, `QueryBoundLocks()` contains the steps required for retrieving and displaying data.

 ### Outline
 1. Authorize against Tapkey's OAuth 2.0 service
-2. Retrieve owner accounts for the present user, and select the first one (this is a demo)
+2. Retrieve Owner Accounts for the present user, and iterate over them
-3. Retrieve bound locks for that owner account
+3. Retrieve Bound Locks for the current Owner Account
 4. Display information

+## Token storage
+This application will cache access tokens issued by Tapkey.
+To reset the cache, delete the `TapkeyApi` folder in your `AppData`.

 # License
 Copyright (c) Tapkey GmbH.
 All rights reserved.